Quefumas/gensound/README.md

 ```

 ## Setup
-* At the moment there is no automatic installation, simply download the files in the root directory (the child directories are not used).
-This will definitely change in the future.
+* Install NumPy (any non-ancient version)
-* Currently uses the cross-platform, low-dependency [SimpleAudio](https://github.com/hamiltron/py-simple-audio) for audio and WAV file I/O. This may change in the future as well.
+* Install the cross-platform, low-dependency [SimpleAudio](https://github.com/hamiltron/py-simple-audio) for audio and WAV file I/O (this may change one day)
-* Requires NumPy for a lot of arithmetic.
-Probably any non-ancient version will do.
-This will never change.
+* Download `gensound` directory
-* A few small features require SciPy as well.
-I aspire to make SciPy at least optional.
+* To test, download and run `testPackage.py` and enjoy some microtonal harmonies

 ## Proper Explanations